-Five best software engineering KPIs, and how they get cheated
+9 best software engineering KPIs, and how they get cheated

 When people talk about engineering KPIs, there are two contradicting truisms one often hears:

-What's measured improves. -Peter Drucker
+What's measured improves.

-When a measure becomes a target, it ceases to be a good measure. -Goodhart's Law
+When a measure becomes a target, it ceases to be a good measure.

 - Business value.
-Is it possible to draw a line straight from this metric to business value created?
+Is it possible to draw a straight line from metric => business value created?

 - Available/convenient.
 Can an average software engineering team get access to this metric without changing their existing development processes?

 - Popular/empirically proven.
 Does it have enough of a following to be well-documented and credible?

 Of course, even if a metric fulfills all five of these requirements, it might still be easy for developers to game.
 That's why, as we review each metric below, we'll offer specific ideas on how to identify when team members might be chasing improved measurables at the expense of project health.